google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/display_type/content.md

 ![INSERT_ALT](images/GFKhistoftype5.1.svg)

 </figure>
+<figcaption>Abril Fatface, a modern interpretation of the Fat Face style that first appeared in the early 19th century.</figcaption>

 Another early example of the new display type was the [Slab Serif](/glossary/slab_serif_egyptian_clarendon).
 Modern types had reduced serifs to hairline strokes, but in the Slab Serif we see the opposite extreme — very heavy serifs attached to low-contrast, robust, and [bold](/glossary/bold) [letterforms](/glossary/letterform).
 By the mid-1800s, out of these forms evolved a sub-genre called Clarendon, a style of Slab Serif more suited to text settings — lighter, with more contrast, and larger [x-heights](/glossary/x_height).
 The Slab Serif, a term coined much later, was at first known as Egyptian.
 Discoveries in Egypt, at the turn of the 19th century, had led to a period of Egyptomania, and it appears that type founders simply exploited this fashion, borrowing ‘Egyptian’ to convey exotic and different, and also to convey a feeling of incised or inscriptional forms.